queil/rooz/README.md

 * an SSH key pair (ed25519) intended to use for auth wherever SSH keys can be used (like github.com)

-  The generated key gets stored in a volume and then mounted under `~/.ssh` to all rooz containers.
+  The generated key gets stored in a volume and then mounted under `~/.ssh` to all rooz workspace containers.

 * an age encryption key pair intended to use for encryption of sensitive config data (i.e. secrets)

-  The generated key gets stored in a volume and then mounted under `~/.age` to all rooz containers.
+  The generated key gets stored in the system config volume.

-  :information_source: It's important to back up the generated age identity (`~/.age/age.key`).
+  :information_source: It's important to back up the generated age identity.
   If the key is lost all the existing config files with encrypted vars won't decrypt and re-encrypting will be required.
   To init rooz with an existing age identity use the `--age-identity` switch.